nicolasportela/Telegram-Bot/README.md

 ### i.
 Devs <a name="11"></a>
 In order to run and use the bot from the point of view of devs, it is so simple as:

 **First**.
-Clone this repository in a Linux environment: https://github.com/nicolasportela/Telegram-Bot.git.\
+Clone this repository in a Linux environment: https://github.com/nicolasportela/Telegram-Bot.git. \
 **Second**.
 Install the python-telegram-bot library: `pip install python-telegram-bot`\
 **Third**.
 Run its main file (bot\.py) from the command line as any Python or executable file: `python3 bot.py` or `./bot.py`, respectively (to stop it, run Ctrl+C).\
 **Fourth**.
-Open a chat with [SuperHolbie](t.me/SuperHolbieBot) in Telegram and start to use it pressing "start" button.
+Open a chat with SuperHolbie in Telegram and start to use it pressing "start" button: t.me/SuperHolbieBot

 \
 **Before starting, you must consider:**